strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

   - LoopBack
 ---

-With the emergence of Progressive Web Apps and browser APIs such as persistent storage, payments, geolocation, and push notifications, it is now possible to build almost fully-featured mobile apps on the web platform.
+With the emergence of Progressive Web Apps and browser APIs such as persistent storage, payments, geolocation, and push notifications, it is now possible to build mobile apps on the web platform that have many of the same features as native apps.
 LoopBack makes a great backend web and API server for a frontend Progressive Web App.
 This post demonstrates how you can serve a Progressive Web App from LoopBack that:

 - ⚙️ Uses a [Service Worker](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) to enable the app to work whether or not the end user's device has an internet connection (this is what is referred to as an [Offline First](http://offlinefirst.org/) approach)
 - 📱 Contains a [web app manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) to control how the app is experienced by end users